 How much space do you create in your organisation to engage on transformational topics?

-I truly believe in this day of age, also regarding to our new digital cultures we are all creating as we speak due to a worldwide pandemic as corona, we need to add and integrate a significant different manner to be able to truly, deeply and really connect from within to the organisational vision of transformation.
+I believe that, in regarding to the new digital cultures we are all creating as we speak due to a worldwide pandemic as corona, we need to add and integrate a significant different manner to be able to truly, deeply and really connect from within to the organisational vision of transformation.

-Change is never-ending and always constant.
+Change is never-ending.
 So how will you deal with it for the sake of your own vitality?
 How could you be more adaptive and generative in the field of organisational transformation?
 Whether it is digital or not.
-Whether you are a leader or not and inspire others to join you.
+Whether you are a leader or not.
+And how do you inspire others to join you?

 The Heartcore way forward is focused on Heart-centered leadership integrated with creative Head based intellect and Gut based action.
 To create from a field of organisational alignment and overall coherence.
 That’s why a part of our programs is to create vision boards of a possible future and we always coach on the importance of communication and how to do this in a badass way, totally aligned with your core values.